nicolas-van/multirun/README.md

 * It will only terminate when all its children have exited.
 * If any of its children has exited in an abnormal way it will return -1.

+This behavior is ideal for Docker as it doesn't try to restart the servers it launches.
+The process supervision job can simply be delegated to systemd or Docker using its restart policies.

 Installation
 ------------